ericmschow/personal-iot-project/README.md

 1. Practice documenting a project since it's been a while

-2. Have documentation for when I inevitably want to touch this again in the future after the details have faded from memory
+2. Have documentation for when I inevitably want to touch this again in the future, after the implementation details have faded from memory

 ## Overall implementation